hudon/refraction-hs/README.md

 ## Decentralized Bitcoin Mixing Service

-Refraction is sybil-resistant mixing for Bitcoin.
+Refraction is an application that allows you to have complete financial privacy with your Bitcoin.
+It is decentralized and peer-to-peer.
+All it relies on is the Bitcoin network and the users running Refraction.
+It is resistant to Sybil and timing attacks, with configurable parameters to opt for more or less security depending on your time constraints.

-The goal is to fully implement the Xim protocol explained in [0] which depends on the FairExchange protocol [1].
+It is an implementation of the Xim protocol explained in [0] which depends on the FairExchange protocol [1].

-There is a JavaScript prototype implementation linked in the references below.
-[2]

 ## User Guide